Webix 11.3 Released Read More Core enhancements, smarter Colorboard, and more powerful Rich Text Editor.

 I don’t usually have a lot of time, so I do a quick Google search.
 But most of the time I spend on the documentation site, reading through examples.
 They are very important and help me understand what each part of the framework does.
 The documentation has matured a lot recently.
 I know you are still adding information and I think you are on the right track there.
 I also found some good examples on the forum.
 I’m not a code copier you know, I want to understand what is happening, how it works, and only after that, I rewrite my code.

 I have already recommended Webix to many friends.
 I showed what I was doing with it, and they were impressed.
 They tend to try to reinvent the wheel sometimes with jQuery, for example.
 People often don’t know how to search for business frameworks.
 JQuery is not for business apps.
 So, they are very thankful to me, when they see what Webix can do.
-I think such interviews and posts on the blog are a step in the right direction for your team.
+Interviews like this and blog posts showcasing real-world Webix use cases are crucial for spreading awareness about how Webix can enhance business applications across industries like pharmaceuticals, manufacturing, and more.
 Webix has a lot of places to grow, and I’m glad for this opportunity to help you with your development.

 Thank you, David!
 We appreciate that.
 All the best to you in this new year.